sourcemint/examples-js/README.md

 Examples
 --------

-For each example in `./examples` run the following:
+For each example run the following:

-    cd ./examples/<Example>
+    cd ./<Example>
     npm install
     node main